MeVisLab/examples/mevislab.github.io/content/tutorials/dataobjects/contours/contourexample3.md

 ### Develop your network
 Use the network from the [contour example 2](/tutorials/dataobjects/contours/contourexample2) and add the modules `VoxelizeCSO`, `SoView2DOverlay` and `View2D` to your workspace.
 Connect the module as shown.
-The module `VoxelizeCSO` allows to convert CSOs into voxel-images.
+The module `VoxelizeCSO` allows to convert CSOs into voxel images.

 ![Data Objects Contours Example 3](/images/tutorials/dataobjects/contours/DO3_02.png "Data Objects Contours Example 3")